mikel-egana-aranguren/biom-ld/README.md

 Summary
 -------

-This is a first hacky attempt towards a full mapping of the BIOM format to a more Linked Data friendly format, JSON-LD.
+This is a first hacky attempt towards a full mapping of the BIOM format to a more Linked Data friendly JSON-LD format, and beyond.

 Rationale
 ---------